Apfirebolt/service-desk-management-application-in-express-and-vue/README.md

 - 30/12/22 - Added Nginx conf file after testing.
 Build would be served with Nginx as reverse proxy
 - 1/1/23 - Replaced normal text area in complaint description with vue-editor, complaint description would now be displayed as HTML.

+## Deployment

+The project is planned to be deployed using Nginx and reverse proxy.
+Frontend build would be served on port 80 by Nginx.
+We'd have our back-end API running on port 5000.
+We'd configure Nginx to route all the traffic that begins with '/api' to port 5000 where we have our API running.
+The configuration file for Nginx which would achieve this is included in the repo.

 ## Project Screenshots

 Screenshots would be added as progress is made with this application.
 Some pages of the admin pages are displayed below